RUN-Collaborations/font-select-rcl/Readme.md

  * Apply ESLint

 ## Project Goals
-Deliver a React Component Library (RCL) that:
+Deliver a React Hook Library (RHL) that:
- * Detect a healthy set of locally installed fonts
+ * Detects whether or not fonts are locally installed
- * Return a selectable dropdown list for styling by the RCL consumer.
+   * Caters to styling of a selectable font dropdown list by the RCL consumer.
+ * When specified, also detect whether or not [graphite-enabled](https://software.sil.org/fonts/) fonts are locally installed

 Do this by:
  * Test around 500 font families to indentify whether or not they are installed in the local environment, and return detection status of each fonts.